mathjax/MathJax-docs/web/start.rst

 again without you explicitly telling it to.
 For example, if you add new mathematics to the page after MathJax has already run, that math will not be processed by MathJax until you request that to happen.
-See the section on :ref:`MathJax in Dynamic Content
-<../advanced/typeset-math>` for details of how to do that.
+See the section on :ref:`typeset-math` for details of how to do that.

 -----